-December 14th, 2018 was my last day my job.
-Since then I’ve had a month to unwind, ease into a new routine and start figuring out what’s next for me.
-It turns out, there have already been many things that I misjudged.
-Here’s a look at 7 things I’ve already learned from this short break.
+December 14th, 2018 was the last day of my job.
+Since then I’ve had a month to unwind as of this writing.
+I’ve focused on easing into a new routine and starting to figure out what’s next for me.
+It turns out there have already been many things that I misjudged.
+Here’s a look at 7 of them that I’ve already learned from this short break.

 1. You Won’t Have 8 More Hours Each Day

 Leading up to leaving my job, I started exploring what a perfect week might look like.
 For someone who loves to create, having 40 extra hours in a week to be productive seemed like a windfall of time!
 Oh, what I could do with it!

 What I soon realized is that a lot of time gets taken up by slowing down.
 Slowing down is one underrated advantage of having time.
 What that looks like for me is spending a day closer to this:

 - Wake up at 8 AM.

 - Get coffee then read and do a few Duolingo courses in bed for an hour or two.

 - Take my dog on a longer walk than usual.

 - It’s 10 AM – try to do something focused for an hour or two.